Skip to main content

 Enter same passphrase again:

 5. Wait for the message that the keys have been generated.
 Two files will be created: id_rsa (private key) and id_rsa.pub (public key).
-The key fingerprint and its image will appear in the terminal:
+The terminal will display the key fingerprint and its image:

 Your identification has been saved in ~/.ssh/id_rsa